What is endometriosis: causes to recognise

 -

-Diagnostic laparoscopy : it is the only test that confirms with certainty the presence of endometriosis (and can also remove the foci)
+Diagnostic laparoscopy: this is the only examination that confirms with certainty the presence of endometriosis (and can also remove the foci)

-A definitive diagnosis of endometriosis is achieved through diagnostic laparoscopy , a minimally invasive surgical procedure that allows for direct visualization of endometriotic lesions within the pelvis and, in many cases, their removal during the same procedure.
+A definitive diagnosis of endometriosis is obtained through diagnostic laparoscopy, a minimally invasive surgical procedure that allows direct visualization of endometrial foci within the pelvis and, in many cases, their removal during the same procedure.

-However, before arriving at laparoscopy, non-invasive tests are performed that can guide the clinical suspicion:
+However, before resorting to laparoscopy, non-invasive examinations are performed to guide clinical suspicion:

 -